ag1988/dlr/README.md

 ## DSS Experiments

-This section describes how to use the latest DSS model and reproduce the experiments.
+This section describes how to use the latest DSS model & reproduce the experiments.
-More detailed descriptions of the infrastructure are in the subsequent sections.
+More detailed descriptions of the infrastructure are in later sections.

 ### Diagonal State Spaces (DSS)